 Thank you for visiting our personal page!
 With your help, we can help HDSA achieve their mission to improve the lives of everyone with Huntington’s disease and their loved ones.
 Many thanks for your support, and feel free to tell others of our page, our goal, and our heart for HD and the families struggling with HD and its consequences.

 For those who may be unfamiliar with “Bike for the Cure,” let me digress.
 In 1997, when the Internet was still in its infancy, Marie became aware of Huntington’s Disease through meeting Carmen Leal, author of Faces of Huntington’s and Portraits of Huntington’s, via the Christian Writer’s Group list.
 In June 1998, at Carmen’s invitation, she attended the 13th Annual HDSA Convention in Denver, CO.
 During those three days, she met many people with HD, caregivers, and people at-risk.
 She was deeply moved.
 Her Christian faith required action; “… let us not love with word or with tongue but in deed and truth” (1 John 3:18).
 She had to do something, but didn’t know what — yet.

 Later on in the Fall of 1998, Marie met Charlotte Reicks, through a mutual friend.
 She and Evelyn Logan were planning a long-distance bicycle ride across America for the American Bible Society and the Lutheran Hour Ministries.
 The light went on!
 Marie asked them if she could join them, and ride for HD, and they said she could!
 The original duo became a trio, and in 1999 we rode from Santa Monica CA to Arlington VA, to the 14th Annual HDSA National Convention.
-“Bike for the Cure” became a reality and now a tradition.
+“Bike for the Cure” became a reality and now an annual tradition.